Listing of the members of the National Infrastructure Advisory Council.

 Commissioner Kelly is a combat veteran of the Vietnam War and retired as a Colonel from the Marine Corps Reserves after 30 years of service.
 He holds a Bachelor of Business Administration from Manhattan College, a Juris Doctor from St. John's University School of Law, a Master of Law degree from the New York University Graduate School of Law, and a Master of Public Administration degree from Harvard University, Kennedy School of Government.

-Donald R. “Don” Knauss joined the Clorox Company as chairman and chief executive officer in October 2006.
-As CEO, he has overall responsibility for directing the company’s worldwide business, which generated revenues of $5.2 billion in fiscal year 2011.
+Donald R. "Don" Knauss joined The Clorox Company as Chairman and Chief Executive Officer in October 2006.
+As CEO, he has overall responsibility for directing the company's worldwide business, which generated revenues of $5.5 billion in fiscal year 2012.

-Mr. Knauss previously held a variety of positions in marketing and sales with the Frito-Lay and Tropicana divisions of PepsiCo, Inc. He began his business career as a brand manager in the paper products division at Procter & Gamble.
+Knauss previously held a variety of positions in marketing and sales with the Frito-Lay and Tropicana divisions of PepsiCo, Inc. He began his business career as a brand manager in the paper products division at Procter & Gamble.
 Prior to that, he served as an officer of the United States Marine Corps.
+Knauss sits on the boards of directors for Kellogg Company and URS Corporation.

 Knauss has a long-standing commitment to promoting workplace equality and embracing diversity.
 In 2006, he received The Jackie Robinson Foundation's ROBIE Award for industry achievement.
 The ROBIE Award is the foundation's highest tribute to an individual who has promoted and expanded opportunities for minorities in the corporate world.

-One of Don’s personal passions is promoting education.
-In 2007, Don and his wife Ellie launched and personally funded the Knauss Scholars Program.
-This annual program provided 15 children of Clorox employees as much as $10,000 each – $2,500 per year for a four-year program – to be applied toward accredited colleges and universities, as well as vocational and technical schools.
+A native of Highland, Ind., Knauss holds a bachelor's degree in history from Indiana University.
+One of Knauss’ personal passions is promoting education, which includes serving on the Morehouse College (Atlanta) board of trustees and the Marine Corps University Foundation board of trustees.
+In 2007, Don and his wife Ellie launched, and continue to personally fund, the Knauss Scholars Program.
+This annual program provides 15 children of Clorox employees as much as $10,000 each — $2,500 per year for a four-year program — to be applied toward accredited colleges and universities, as well as vocational and technical schools.

 Constance H. Lau currently serves as Director, President and Chief Executive Officer for Hawaiian Electric Industries, Inc. (HEI).
 She also serves as Chairman of the Board of its two principal subsidiaries, Hawaiian Electric Company (HECO), the electric utility which serves 95% of the state of Hawaii, and American Savings Bank (ASB), Hawaii's third largest bank.

-Over her 26 years with HEI, Ms. Lau has held many director and officer positions with the HEI companies, including President and Chief Executive Officer of American Savings Bank from 2001 to 2006.
-Ms. Lau serves as a board member of Alexander & Baldwin, Inc., the Associated Electrical & Gas Insurance Services, Ltd., the Electric Power Research Institute, and the Federal Reserve Bank of San Francisco's newly-formed Twelfth District Community Depository Institutions Advisory Council.
+Over her 28 years with HEI, Ms. Lau has held many director and officer positions with the HEI companies, including President and Chief Executive Officer of American Savings Bank from 2001 to 2006.
+Ms. Lau serves as a board member of Matson, Inc., Associated Electrical & Gas Insurance Services, Ltd., Edison Electric Institute, Electric Power Research Institute, and the Asia Pacific Center for Security Studies, and represents community banks, thrifts and credit unions in Hawaii and Guam on the Federal Reserve Bank of San Francisco's Twelfth District Community Depository Institutions Advisory Council.
 She is also a trustee or director of Punahou School, the Hawaii Business Roundtable and the Consuelo Zobel Alger Foundation.

-Ms. Lau began her career as a corporate attorney in San Francisco and has been involved in finance, law, real estate development, investments and international business.
-She holds a B.S. from Yale University, a J.D. from the University of California's Hastings College of Law and an M.B.A. from Stanford University.
+Ms. Lau holds a B.S. from Yale University, a J.D. from the University of California's Hastings College of Law and an M.B.A. from Stanford University.

-Tom Noonan is Chairman and CEO of JouleX, an innovative energy management company that that is pioneering a new approach to energy conservation across the IT infrastructure.
+Tom Noonan is the General Manager of Cisco Energy Services.
+Noonan is former Chairman and CEO of JouleX, an innovative energy management company that is pioneering a new approach to energy conservation across the IT infrastructure.
 He is also a founding partner of TechOperators LLC, a technology investment firm comprised of partners who are proven operators.
 Noonan is the former Chairman, President, and Chief Executive Officer of Internet Security Systems, Inc., which was recently acquired by IBM.
-Under Noonan’s leadership, ISS revenue soared from startup in 1995 to nearly $400 million dollars in its first decade.
+Under Noonan’s leadership, ISS revenue soared from a startup in 1995 to nearly $400 million in its first decade.

 For nearly a decade, he held increasingly senior positions at AT&T Network Systems, the last being Managing Director of the Middle East and Africa, headquartered in Cairo, Egypt.
 Mr. Peters conducted business for AT&T in over 60 countries and was responsible for directing the telecommunications recovery and reconstruction efforts in the Persian Gulf Region during and after the Gulf War.
 To date, Mr. Peters has conducted business in 84 countries.